Multilayer Artificial Benchmark for Community Detection (mABCD): Using mABCD for Spreading Phenomena Analysis

 The \mABCD\ model assumes that the labels of actors and nodes representing them follow the natural numbers.
 However, in real networks, labels may take various other forms.
 This aspect affects the estimation of $\tau$, which relies on the natural ordering of actor labels.
 To address this in retrieving $\tau$, we first convert the node labels in the first layer (layers are sorted alphabetically) so as to maximize the correlation between node degrees and their assigned labels; that is, the node with the highest degree is assigned the highest identifier.
 These re-organized labels are then used to compute the correlations in the remaining layers.
 Moreover, only nodes with a positive degree are taken into account to obtain the correlation value in order to reduce the noise.

 The parameter $r$ is the most challenging to retrieve, as we do not have access to the latent biscuit-like reference layer used during the network generation process.
 To address this, we apply a coarse estimation of this parameter.
 Specifically, as it was done before, we select the first layer in alphabetical order and apply the Louvain algorithm to identify its community structure, which is then treated as the reference partition.
 Subsequently, we detect the community structure in each layer of the network and compute the layer-specific value $r_i$ as the \textbf{AMI} between the layer's partition and the reference partition.
 Since the alphabetically first layer is always used as the reference, its $r$ value will be large.
-Due to the non-deterministic nature of the Louvain algorithm~\cite{blondel2008fast}, this value will not be exactly $1$, but it should be close to it.
+Due to the non-deterministic nature of the Louvain algorithm~\parencite{blondel2008fast}, this value will not be exactly $1$, but it should be close to it.

 Among the degree-oriented properties, only the retrieval of $\gamma$ is non-trivial, as it involves the general challenge of fitting an observed distribution to a specific model.
-To estimate this parameter, we employ the \texttt{powerlaw} library~\cite{alstott2014powerlaw}, implicitly assuming that the degree distribution follows a power-law and is not better described by any other distribution type.
+To estimate this parameter, we employ the \texttt{powerlaw} library~\parencite{alstott2014powerlaw}, implicitly assuming that the degree distribution follows a power-law and is not better described by any other distribution type.

 The next group of parameters ($\beta$, $s$, and $S$) concerns layer-specific community structural properties.
-At this stage, we again employ the Louvain algorithm~\cite{blondel2008fast} to obtain a partition of the nodes into communities on each layer of the network.
-Then, a value of $\beta$ is estimated by applying the \texttt{powerlaw} library~\cite{alstott2014powerlaw} to the sequence of community sizes.
+At this stage, we again employ the Louvain algorithm~\parencite{blondel2008fast} to obtain a partition of the nodes into communities on each layer of the network.
+Then, a value of $\beta$ is estimated by applying the \texttt{powerlaw} library~\parencite{alstott2014powerlaw} to the sequence of community sizes.
 The values of $s$ and $S$ are likewise derived from this sequence.

 Finally, to estimate the layer-wise noise level between communities, we again analyze the community structure on each network layer.
 For each $\xi_i$, we compute the fraction of inter-community edges relative to the total number of edges in the given layer.